-The extremists among the free-range parents are idealists who consider Ms. Skenazy “a lone voice of reason in the wilderness.”
+The extremists among the free-range parents have a pre-September 11 mindset and are self-righteous idealists who actually think Ms. Skenazy is “a lone voice of reason in the wilderness.”
 They claim that child-protection laws somehow take away their civil liberties and intrude upon their supposedly inherent parental wisdom.
 Then they quote wildly inaccurate statistics and hurl schoolyard slurs at any critic because that’s all they have.
 They have NO substantive rebuttals to the specific points raised on this page, so they ignore them and spew venom instead.

 But cautious parents are realists who know that the real world is often a tough place, and that unsupervised kids shouldn’t face unpredictable dangers.